I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 Tap That Downtown

-Speaking of change, Tap That Downtown is a newer addition.
+Tap That Downtown is a newer addition to downtown Phoenix.

 It’s a self-pour taproom with 35 taps.
 I always have slightly hesitant thoughts about those.
 On one hand, it’s great to be able to try just a few ounces of each of the beers.
-On the other, sometimes it’s best to leave pouring to the professionals, otherwise, you get distracted by the Suns game on TV & end up with a glass half full of foam.
-Not that I have done this.
-Multiple times.
+On the other hand, sometimes it’s best to leave pouring to the professionals.
+Otherwise, you get distracted by the Suns game on TV and end up with a glass half full of foam.
+Not that I have done this—multiple times.

 My own lousy pouring skills aside, it’s a nice place for sampling beer.
 There are a ton of TVs showing sports, as well as front & back patios.